Increased personal tax rates for high-income earners

 |Total tax savings as an incorporated entity S$25,650|

 From the above illustration, it is obvious that there is a sizeable saving in tax payable if the business is corporatized.
 The effective tax rate is slashed by 50%.
 However, there are some factors that must be considered before incorporating business into a company.

 Points to Consider

-Impact on existing contracts: If the business has any ongoing contracts with its service providers or customers the impact of the transition to a private company must be analysed and measures must be taken to mitigate the impact without any loss of customer or service.
+Impact on existing contracts: If the business has any ongoing contracts with its service providers or customers the impact of the transition to a private company must be analyzed and measures must be taken to mitigate the impact without any loss of customer or service.

 Costs involved: The transition involves certain costs, such as costs of incorporation costs as well as ongoing compliance and administrative costs.
 The costs must be weighed and it should not override the tax expenses saved through the transition.

 Other benefits: The transition to a corporate entity will bring other benefits such as eligibility to government’s incentive schemes, improved access to funding and financing, protection of personal assets of the owners besides ensuring easy transferability and scalability of the business.